hanchiu/chiulab/_pages/join.md

 Description:
 ======
-The Department of Public Health Sciences at Penn State College of Medicine and the Chiu Lab are seeking a full-time data analyst with strong administrative and programming skills to join the research team.
+The Department of Public Health Sciences at Penn State College of Medicine and the Chiu Lab are seeking a full-time or part-time data analyst with strong administrative and programming skills to join the research team.
 Our focus is on developing and applying causal inference methods for pregnancy and cardiovascular health.

 Requirements:
 ======